sealeelike/XIPUAI-to-openAI-compatible-API/README.md

 #### Trying It Out
 - Connect your Desktop Client:
   Create a new provider, select the 'OpenAI Compatible' type.
 The API Key can be any random string of letters.
-Set the Base URL to `http://127.0.0.1:8000/v1/chat/completions`.
+Set the Base URL to `http://127.0.0.1:8000/v1/chat/completions` (`http://host.docker.internal:8000/v1` for Dify in docker).

   Fetch the available models.
 The model list is hardcoded in the program and cannot be fetched in real-time.
 Directly entering a valid model ID will pass it to the web service.
 - Start a new chat, select a model, and begin your conversation.